All Episodes

 We are watching it.

-You know that the the the you i i i it's part and parcel.
+You know, it's part and parcel.

-These egghead elitists, wherever they are in state controlled media, think that you are incapable of coming up with a thought on your own.
+These egghead elitists, wherever they are in state-controlled media, think that you are incapable of coming up with a thought on your own.

 That you are incapable of seeing something and reading something and deciding you don't like it.